Skip to content

 }

-The response will include information on whether the email is disposable, its domain, and if it is a valid format.
+The response will include information on whether the email is disposable, its domain, risk score, and much more.

 Response Codes